Battle of the North Inch: Battle

 The clansmen agreed, and the Monday before Michaelmas was agreed as the day of the combat.
 Although the numbers involved in the battle have been variously reported, the numbers given in the earliest historical accounts state that there were thirty on each side.
 Barriers were erected to stop spectators encroaching on the battlefield and King Robert III took up his position on a platform from which the combat could easily be seen.
 The warriors were armed with swords, targes, bows and arrows, knives, and battle-axes.
 The two clans lined up in a purpose-built enclosure on the North Inch at Perth.

 As the combat was about to commence one of the Macphersons of Clan Chattan fell sick and it was proposed that their enemy should leave one man out so that the numbers on each side remained even.
-However, a volunteer named Henry Wynd (or Smith) agreed to step in for a fee if he survived.
+However, a volunteer named Henry Gow (or Smith; nicknamed Hal o' the Wynd) agreed to step in for a fee if he survived.
 A "murderous conflict" then began which resulted in the death of nineteen of the Macphersons of Clan Chattan and twenty-nine of the opposing clan, given in this instance by James Browne as the Davidsons.

 In Walter Scott's The Fair Maid of Perth the following romanticized and fictional account is given: